Kama: Necessity for existence

-Just like good food is necessary for the well being of the body, good pleasure is necessary for the healthy existence of a human being, suggests Vatsyayana.
-A life devoid of pleasure and enjoyment—sexual, artistic, of nature—is hollow and empty.
+Just like good food is necessary for the well-being of the body, good pleasure is necessary for the healthy existence of a human being, suggests Vatsyayana.
+A life devoid of pleasure and enjoyment—sexual, artistic, or nature—is hollow and empty.
 Just like no one should stop farming crops even though everyone knows herds of deer exist and will try to eat the crop as it grows up, in the same way claims Vatsyayana, one should not stop one's pursuit of kama because dangers exist.
 Kama should be followed with thought, care, caution and enthusiasm, just like farming or any other life pursuit.

 Vatsyayana's book the Kama Sutra, in parts of the world, is presumed or depicted as a synonym for creative sexual positions; in reality, only 20% of Kama Sutra is about sexual positions.
 The majority of the book, notes Jacob Levy, is about the philosophy and theory of love, what triggers desire, what sustains it, how and when it is good or bad.
 Kama Sutra presents kama as an essential and joyful aspect of human existence.

 Holistic

 Vatsyayana claims kama is never in conflict with dharma or artha, rather all three coexist and kama results from the other two.

 In Hindu philosophy, pleasure in general, and sexual pleasure in particular, is neither shameful nor dirty.
-It is necessary for human life, essential for well being of every individual, and wholesome when pursued with due consideration of dharma and artha.
+It is necessary for human life, essential for well-being of every individual, and wholesome when pursued with due consideration of dharma and artha.
 Unlike the precepts of some religions, kama is celebrated in Hinduism, as a value in its own right.
 Together with artha and dharma, it is an aspect of a holistic life.
 All three purusharthas—Dharma, Artha and Kama—are equally and simultaneously important.

 Stages of life

-Some ancient Indian literature observe that the relative precedence of artha, kama and dharma are naturally different for different people and different age groups.
+Some texts in ancient Indian literature observe that the relative precedence of artha, kama and dharma are naturally different for different people and different age groups.
 In a baby or child, education and kāma (artistic desires) take precedence; in youth kāma and artha take precedence; while in old age dharma takes precedence.